-- Hardcopy - New and used copies can be special ordered through the McMaster bookstore or from online sellers - Digital (Immediate Access Program) - Provides digital access to the textbook through Avenue.
-You can use the textbook without paying for the first two weeks of classes.
+- Hardcopy - o New and used hardcopies can be special ordered through the McMaster bookstore or from online sellers - Digital (Immediate Access Program) - Digital access to the textbook through Avenue-Content-Course Textbook-Pearson-Mechanical Vibrations 6th ed. by S. Rao. - You can use the textbook without paying for the first two weeks of classes.
 After the add/drop deadline, students who have not opted out of the program using link provide, and who are still enrolled in the course on Mosaic, are charged by the Campus Store via your student account.